scrapy/scrapy/docs/faq.rst

 Support for :class:`dataclasses.dataclass` objects as items was added in version 2.1.
 This works natively in Python 3.7+, or using the `dataclasses backport`_ in Python 3.6.

-Most of the examples in this documentation assume you are using either :class:`dict` or :class:`~scrapy.item.Item` objects, and access their values in a dictionary-like manner.
-However, ``dataclass`` objects expose their values through attributes instead, which means you might need to update your existing components (such as :ref:`item pipelines <topics-item-pipeline>`, :ref:`signal handlers <topics-signals>` handlers or :ref:`spider middlewares <topics-spider-middleware>`) to make them work correctly.

-Alternatively, you can use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator:

-.. autofunction:: scrapy.utils.decorators.subscriptable_dataclass

-It adds the appropriate methods in order to make ``dataclass`` objects capable of being accessed like dictionaries.
-This decorator is also useful when working with third-party components which deal with items and haven't been yet adapted to support dataclass-based items.

-.. invisible-code-block: python

-  import sys

-.. skip: start if(sys.version_info < (3, 6), reason="python 3.6+ only")

->>> from dataclasses import dataclass
->>> from scrapy.utils.decorators import subscriptable_dataclass
->>> @subscriptable_dataclass
-... @dataclass
-... class InventoryItem:
-...     name: str
-...     price: int
-...
->>> d = InventoryItem(name="foobar", price=10)
->>> d["name"]
-'foobar'
->>> d["price"] = 5
->>> d
-InventoryItem(name='foobar', price=5)

-.. skip: end
+If you use Scrapy components (such as
+:ref:`item pipelines <topics-item-pipeline>`,
+:ref:`signal handlers <topics-signals>` or :ref:`spider middlewares <topics-spider-middleware>`) that do not work with dataclasses, such as custom components or third-party components implemented before Scrapy 2.1, update those components to make them work with dataclasses.
+See the latest documentation of the corresponding type of component for details.

-In addition, two helper functions are available to interact with items without having to check their base class:
+The following helper functions are available to interact with items that may be
+dataclasses:

 .. autofunction:: scrapy.utils.datatypes.get_item_field

 .. autofunction:: scrapy.utils.datatypes.set_item_field

+.. autofunction:: scrapy.utils.misc.is_item_like

+.. autofunction:: scrapy.utils.python.is_dataclass_instance

+If the offending Scrapy components come from a third party project, please report this issue to the maintainers of that project, so they can update them.
+In the meantime, you may use the :func:`~scrapy.utils.decorators.subscriptable_dataclass` decorator in your
+dataclasses:

+.. autofunction:: scrapy.utils.decorators.subscriptable_dataclass

 .. _faq-specific-reactor: